badokun/lightning-metrics/docs/performance_monitoring.md

   $ sudo usermod -aG docker $USER
   ```

-* Restart your RaspiBolt for the changes to take effect and connect as user "admin".
+* Restart your Raspberry Pi for the changes to take effect and connect as user "admin".
   ```
   $ sudo shutdown -r now
   ```

 * Now test Docker by running the "Hello world" image.
 As it is not yet locally available, Docker automatically retrieves it from the [Docker Hub](https://hub.docker.com/), starts it up and executes the container.
-You might need to use "sudo" if you skipped the "usermod" step above.
   ```
   $ docker run hello-world
   ```

 ## InfluxDB